TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 22/Job 22.28.md

 ---

-Thou shalt also decree a thing, and it shall be established unto thee; And light shall shine upon thy ways.
+You shall also decree a thing, and it shall be established to you.
+Light shall shine on your ways.